padeir0/anu/readme.md

     let z = \{:*?&int &a, &b, &c}

     # frees all objects referenced by 'z'
-    for range 0 to z.length as index do begin
+    range 0 to z.length as index do begin
         let v :?&int = nil
         set z[index] <-> v